 The Proposed Airport Land Use Plan designates properties that are contemplated by the San Diego County Regional Airport Authority to be used for future Airport purposes.
-The former Teledyne Ryan property generally located between the Airport and North Harbor Drive, south of Taxiway B and east of the Commuter Terminal, is depicted for use as airfield, ground transportation, and aliport support.
+The former Teledyne Ryan the Commuter Terminal, is depicted for use as airfield, ground transportation, and airport support.
 Until specifically determined.
-Once the remediation is complete, the San Diego County Regional Airport Authority will develop specific project improvements consistent with the Proposed Airport Land Use Plan and conduct an environmental analysis at a PROJECT level for any airport facilities proposed to be
+Once the remediation is complete, the San Diego County Regional Airport and conduct an environmental analysis at a PROJECT level for any airport facilities proposed to be constructed and operated.